Domestic Violence (cont.)

 How is intimate partner abuse legally addressed?

 Laws against domestic abuse are essential in the effort to protect battered men and women from their abusers.
-Federal law, like the Violence Against Women Act (VAWA) that was passed in 1994 and renewed in 2000, as well as federal anti-stalking and anti-cyber-stalking legislation, provide significant prison terms and fines of up to more than $200,000 to discourage abusive behaviors.
-The Federal Gun Control Act and federal firearm offenses now include provisions for domestic violence- related crimes.
+Federal law, like the Violence Against Women Act (VAWA) that was passed in 1994 and renewed in 2000 and in 2013, as well as federal anti-stalking and anti-cyber-stalking legislation, provide significant prison terms and fines of up to more than $200,000 to discourage abusive behaviors.
+The Federal Gun Control Act and federal firearm offenses now include provisions for domestic violence-related crimes.
 Limitations of this protection include the enforcement of legal protections for all victims, as well as the omission of legal protection for gay, lesbian, bisexual, and transgender (GLBT) victims of intimate partner violence.
 Although all 50 states and the District of Columbia have laws against stalking, less than one-third have laws that address cyber-stalking.
 Also, stalking can be difficult to define, since it can take the form of virtually any pattern of harassing behaviors.
 Furthermore, most stalking laws require that a credible threat of harm be made toward the victim or the victim's immediate family.

 What is the prognosis for domestic violence?